-The plan for the day was to backpack from Fisherman’s Cove to Morrison Harbour – a distance of 15.7 kilometres.
-According to the downloadable information off the Pukaskwa National Park website it should take us approximately six hours.
+The plan for the day was to backpack from Fisherman’s Cove to Morrison Harbour – a distance of 15.7 km.
+According to the downloadable information off the Pukaskwa National Park website, it should take us approximately six hours.

 Superlative scenery on day 3 on the Coastal Trail in Pukaskwa

 Don’t get me wrong about the day from hell.
 The scenery for most of the day is superlative – a 9/10 in my books.
 It’s the trail that is the problem and it’s a twofold one.

 Finding the trail on occasion takes some time.
 And it’s particularly treacherous along the coast.
 Wet, slippery rocks lie in wait to derail the unsuspecting hiker.
 Take your eyes off your footing for a second at your peril.
 I have the bruises to prove it.